Active morphogenesis of patterned epithelial shells: Infinitesimal neck

 \section{Infinitesimal neck}

-We discuss here the infinitesimal neck appearing in shapes subjected to isotropic active bending moments ($\zeta=\zeta_{\rm n}=\zeta_{c{\rm n}}=0$).
-In that case, the tensors $t^{ij}$ and $\bar{m}^{ij}$ are isotropic and the force and torque balance equations \eqref{eq:forcebalance_tang_axial}-\eqref{eq:torquebalance_tang_axial} can be written, in the absence of external force other than the pressure $P$:
+We discuss here the infinitesimal neck appearing in steady-state shapes subjected to isotropic active bending moments ($\zeta=\zeta_{\rm n}=\zeta_{c{\rm n}}=0$).
+In that case, the tensors $t^{ij}$ and $\bar{m}^{ij}$ are isotropic and the force and torque balance equations \eqref{eq:forcebalance_tang_axial}-\eqref{eq:torquebalance_tang_axial} can be written, in the absence of external force other than the pressure $P$ and for $\psi\neq \frac{\pi}{2}$:

 where we have used the transverse tension solution \eqref{eq:tns_solution}.